← Learn/Pensions · Annual allowance

 The third, and the most consequential, is the money purchase annual allowance.
 Once the MPAA has been triggered — by flexibly accessing a defined-contribution pot, in the current year or any prior year — carry-forward of unused annual allowance can never be set against the MPAA itself.
 It is not destroyed: PTM055100 cordons it to thealternative annual allowance(the DB side) and the ordinary default test, where it still works as normal.
 ParaplanAI applies exactly that split (ADR-038), and flags carry-forward claimed from years in which the MPAA already applied — unused allowance from such a year is measured against that year’s alternative allowance, not the full one.
 A spreadsheet that lets carry-forward soak up a money-purchase excess over the £10,000 cap will quietly understate the charge — the worst direction for compliance.
 (Whether the MPAA flag itself ever drops after a full DC exit remains open; the engine treats it as permanent — ADR-007.)

 One more, easy to miss: the taper itself has a floor.
-For 2023/24 onward the tapered allowance cannot fall below £10,000 however high the income (it was £4,000 for 2020/21 to 2022/23).
+For 2023/24 onwards the tapered allowance can't fall below £10,000 however high the income goes (it was £4,000 for 2020/21 to 2022/23).
 Corpus row PTM-EX-08 pins this: adjusted income of £380,000 still leaves a £10,000 allowance, not nil.

 The citation